XelerT/XelerT/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Quadratic Equation solver.....
+- 🔭 I’m currently working on Rewriting tandart <string.h> library.....

 <!--
 **XelerT/XelerT** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.